10 Day trips from San Diego to Mexico by a Baja expert

 Tecate makes an easy drive from Valle De Guadalupe, as it’s just 30 minutes to the north.

-Although Tecate is mostly known because of the Tecate Brewery, known for producing the popular beer that is exported to the United States and many other countries, there are plenty of things to do in Tecate.
+Although Tecate is mostly known for its beer that’s exported to the United States and other countries, there are plenty of things to do in Tecate.

 First try Tecate’s signature Pan Dulce (sweet bread), which you can grab in one of the local panaderias (bakeries).